julian-barker/reading-notes/201/class-11.md

 - `fr` is fractional units and refers to a portion of the free space after explicit sizes are given.
 Ex.
 1fr 1fr 1fr 60px would give the right-most column 60px width, and the first three columns would evenly divide the remaining space on the left.
 - `minmax()` sets a min and max for the length, which is useful in combo with fr units, if you only want columns to be able to shrink so far.
 - `repeat()` takes a number and a size, and equates to that number amount of columns or rows of that size.
-- `display: contents` can be given to a grid-item to plae child elements on the same grid as the parent, similar to subgrids (which are currently only supported in firefox)
+- `display: contents` can be given to a grid-item to place child elements on the same grid as the parent, similar to subgrids (which are currently only supported in firefox)

 ## Responsive Images

 - Responsive images are images that work well on screens of differing sizes.
-- Responsive images can improve the site by providing a better viewing experience for users, by not having adverse affects on the layout or visibility of other elements, and by consesrving user bandwidth when possible.
+- Responsive images can improve the site by providing a better viewing experience for users, by not having adverse affects on the layout or visibility of other elements, and by conserving user bandwidth when possible.
 - `srcset` is used in conjunction with `src` to specify multiple images to use for different scenarios.
 It takes its images' intrinsic widths ( in `w`, not `px`)
-- `sizes` provides the various sizes to dislpay the different images at.
+- `sizes` provides the various sizes to display the different images at.
 It is used in conjunction with a media condition, ie `(max-width: 600px) 480px` meaning that on screen sizes of 600px and smaller, display the corresponding image at 480px.
 - `srcset` is helpful because images are loaded before any CSS or javascript, meaning you could not use javascript to immediately read the image, gather its size, and change it appropriately. `srcset` allows this
 - `<picture>` is used with `<source>` tags for art direction to provide different images for different sizes.
 You must provide an `<img>` right before the `</picture>`, as a default.